BigTandy/molt-lang/README.md

 ## Usage: Molt CLI

-After cloning the repository, run the module `molt` with Python 3.
+After cloning the repository (an, optionally, [installing](#installation)), run the module `molt` with Python 3.
 Molt takes 1 required argument on the command line: the name of a file to run.

 ```console
 user@computer: ~/molt-lang $ python3 molt example/sqrt.molt